vjotov/blockchain-for-devs-book/content/part-2-dapps-ethereum-and-solidity/ganache-and-truffle/ganache-and-truffle-framework/ganache-cli.md

 # Ganache CLI

-Ganache-cli is a node module that you can use if you prefer command-line interface.
+Ganache-cli is a Node module that you can use if you prefer a command-line interface.
 Ganache-cli is written in JavaScript and distributed as a Node package via **npm**
 ```
 $ npm install -g ganache-cli
 ```
-After successful installation you will have ganache-cli command in your terminal.
+After successful installation you will have a `ganache-cli` command in your terminal:
 ```
 $ ganache-cli <options>
 ```
-You have a lot of options you can specify before running your ganache-cli.
-If you type just **ganache-cli** command it will load the default options.
+There are a lot of options you can specify for `ganache-cli`.
+If you type just `ganache-cli` it will load with the default options.
 You will receive 10 Ethereum addresses, each one will have 100 ethers.
-You can use this accounts for deploying contracts and send transactions.
+You can use these accounts for deploying contracts and sending transactions.

 ```
 Available Accounts